chrisjchandler/inMEMDNS/README.md

-SpecialDNS: a Go based Authoratative DNS resolver that serves records stale until they are explicitly flushed
+ a Go based Authoratative DNS resolver that serves records stale until they are explicitly flushed

 # DNS Resolver with Record Management